-Boston Public Schools believes than an immersive STEM program is more than just about teaching science, technology, engineering, and mathematics skills.
+Boston Public Schools believes that an immersive STEM program is more than just teaching science, technology, engineering, and mathematics skills.
 STEM education is an all encompassing experience that encourages students to solve problems and seek inquiries that are relevant to our current society using science, technology, engineering, and math competencies to address challenges.

 In Project Based Learning initiatives, students should be able to identify problems, design possible explanations, and test and evaluate solutions until the best explanation is found.
 When classrooms mimic the real world scenarios, students are able to problem solve in significant ways.

 Work Based Learning complements and enhances STEM education by exposing students to the day to day work that is required in STEM careers in their own community.
 When students see themselves in STEM careers through an immersive experience, it makes STEM careers more tangible to them.

 Sponsored by GE Foundation, the BPS STEM Factor is a program dedicated to engaging BPS students in STEM experiences that are critical to compete in an increasingly technology driven workforce.
 First piloted in Summer 2017 and expanded upon in Summer of 2018, the program engaged four Boston public high schools – Dearborn STEM Academy, Excel High School, Jeremiah E. Burke High School, and the John D. O’Bryant School of Math and Science in STEM initiatives.
 BPS STEM Factor launched as a two-part program featuring work-based learning (WBL) and project-based learning (PBL) initiatives.

 - Identify students from the participating schools who wanted a STEM-based summer internship

 Made possible with the help of committed teachers from each school, the Boston Plan for Excellence (BPE), and Career Specialists from the Boston Private Industry Council (PIC).